NOESPINOZA23/FINALJ124/README.md

 ## Data Analysis Process
 * First of all, download the all data sheets as .csv files, upload it to Google Drive, and open it with Google Sheets.
-Then, copy and paste each data set to new tabs in your main sheet.
+Then, copy and paste each data set to new tabs in your main sheet
-* Insert a blank google sheet for data cleaning.
+* Insert a blank google sheet for data cleaning
 * Look at the metadata to name the headers of each column of your data sets with the orginal headers not the ID headers that census reporter provides.
-* Copy and paste each column of data on the blank sheet to its perspective tittle.
+* Copy and paste each column of data on the blank sheet to its perspective tittle